 Dennis has also been a director on serval other boards in the finance and e-commerce sector, including iiNet Limited, Electrolley Pty Ltd and Auto Credit Finance Pty Ltd.

 He was also the Chair of the Board of Aquinas College and a Director of the Aquinas Foundation.

-She was appointed to the MercyCare Board in November 2011.
+He was appointed to the Board of MercyCare in November 2018.